spacetelescope/romancal/docs/roman/references_general/distortion_reffile.rst

 representing the transform from detector to the telescope V2, V3 system.
 The following convention was adopted:

-- The output in the V2, V3 system is in units of arcsec.
 - The input x and y are 0-based coordinates in the DMS system.
 - The center of the first pixel is (0, 0), so the first pixel goes from -0.5 to 0.5.
 - The origin of the transform is taken to be (0, 0).